japanninja74/OS_embedded-LINUX-crypto-core/README.md

 - when promped to select the default xilinx part go to `boards` and select the pynq-z2 board by tul.com
   - if you don't have the pynq-z2 board as a choice click on `refresh` and download the board

-At this point you will need to add a custom IP to the project which will be your core.
-If you wish you can add the pre-packaged IP located in the `ip/` folder or you can create your own from scratch.
+At this point you will need to add a custom IP to the IP Catalog which will be your HW core.
+If you wish you can add the pre-packaged IP located in the `ip/` folder or you can create your own from scratch:

 ## Adding the pre-made IP
 - open the ip catalog
 - right click and select `add repository`
-- select the `ip/` folder
+- select the `ip/pre_packaged` folder

 ## Creating the IP from scratch
+creating the IP from scratch is too convoluted to be explained on the main readme so another readme with a comprehensive step-by-step guide is located in the `/ip` folder.
 - go to `tools>create and package new ip`
 - select next, select `create a new AXI4 peripheral`
 - name it `crypto_core`